-In the Foundations, incoming students engage in building basic skills (effective communication and problem solving) and are introduced to general approaches to understanding the world (science and technology, aesthetics, global perspectives, civic and ethics, and faith perspectives).
+In the Foundations, incoming students engage in building basic skills and are introduced to general approaches to understanding the world.
 The foundations requirement consists of 29 credit hours of course work.

 Windows

 As students complete courses in the General Education Foundations area (the GE Foundation courses should be completed by the end of the Sophomore year), students choose at least one course from each General Education learning outcome category referred to as Windows.
 Because SNU strives to be a Christ-centered community of scholars, we require students to take a course in Christian Scriptures (either B LT 2013 Old Testament Literature and Life or B LT 2023 New Testament Literature and Life) and a course in the Foundations of Christian Beliefs (THEO 3053).
 Both of these courses fall in the Christian Scriptures and Traditions learning outcome area.
 Beyond these courses, students will choose one course from each of the other six outcome areas and an additional four credit hours of Personal Development elective courses.
 Together these 28 credit hours of coursework provide students with an opportunity to deepen their understanding of the world and refine the skills they began to develop in the foundations area.